neaps/tide-predictor/README.md

 ## Tide prediction object

-Calling `tidePrediction` will generate a new tide prediction object.
+Calling `tidePredictor` will generate a new tide prediction object.
 It accepts the following arguments:

 - `constituents` - An array of [constituent objects](#constituent-object)
 - `options` - An object with one of: